Leonard Bernstein's CANDIDE with Clarence Brown Theatre

 Performances will take place on the mainstage of the Clarence Brown Theatre at the University of Tennessee, Knoxville.

-Individual tickets will go on sale July 23, 2018, through the Clarence Brown Box office.
+Individual tickets are on sale through the Clarence Brown Box office.

 Tickets are available NOW with season subscription renewals to Clarence Brown Theatre (CBT) and Knoxville Symphony Orchestra (KSO) subscribers and to the general public in the summer of 2018.
 The production of Candide marks the third collaboration in recent years between the CBT and KSO.
 Earlier presentations included Amadeus (2010) and Sweeney Todd (2012).